North Carolina investigators zero in on absentee ballots in unresolved House race

 Kinlaw said she was paid $100 to collect absentee ballots.
 “I feel bad now that I know that it wasn't legal, but I didn't know at the time,” she told WSOC in Charlotte.

-Election fraud allegations in Bladen County have been impacting the state for at least two years, which is when the state board asked law enforcement to begin investigating.
+Election fraud allegations in Bladen County have been around for at least two years, which is when the state board asked law enforcement to begin investigating.

 Another document released Wednesday by the State Board of Elections and Ethics Enforcement shows that it had begun acting on concerns about absentee ballots before Election Day.
 The document was a letter mailed to every voter requesting an absentee-by-mail ballot in Bladen County during the 2018 general election, warning that "only you or your near relative or legal guardian can mail or deliver your ballot to the elections office," and that "only you can vote your ballot."
 It was sent between Oct.
 29 and Nov.
 2.

-This all comes amid an ongoing political fight in North Carolina where election fraud has become a wedge issue for voters and political parties.
-In 2013, the Republican legislature and the former Republican governor implemented a strict voter ID law to prevent voter fraud.
-After a federal court determined that the law was unconstitutional, a pared down version of the voter ID requirement was put to the voters, who approved it in the last election.
+This all comes amid an ongoing political fight in North Carolina, where election fraud has become a wedge issue for voters and political parties.
+In 2013, the Republican legislature and the Republican governor at the time implemented a strict voter ID law to prevent voter fraud.
+After a federal court determined that the law was unconstitutional, a pared-down version was put to voters, who approved it in the last election.

-Senate Majority Leader Chuck Schumer implored Republicans to be concerned about the allegations in North Carolina in a tweet Thursday night, referring to Thomas Farr, the Raleigh-based attorney that all Democrats and two Republicans blocked from a district court judicial nomination because of his work defending the strict voter ID law.
+The minority leader in the U.S. Senate, Chuck Schumer, D-N.Y., implored Republicans to be concerned about the allegations in North Carolina in a tweet Thursday night, referring to Thomas Farr, the Raleigh-based attorney that all Democrats and two Republicans blocked from a district court judicial nomination because of his work defending the strict voter ID law.

 The Democratic Party has dispatched additional lawyers and staff on the ground to collect sworn affidavits of unlawful activity regarding their absentee ballots.

-The board is made up of nine members: Four Democrats, four Republicans and one independent.
+The State Board of Elections and Ethics Enforcement is made up of nine members: four Democrats, four Republicans and one independent.
 Two of its Republican members voted in favor of the hearing — John Malachi Lewis, who has served as a deputy counsel for the North Carolina Republican Party, and Stacy Eggers IV.
-Two voted against — Ken Raymond, the board’s secretary and John Randolph “Jay” Hemphill.
+Two voted against — Ken Raymond, the board’s secretary, and John Randolph “Jay” Hemphill.